adamvinueza/binheap/README.md

 always retrieved first.
 Then if _i_ and _j_ are items in the heap and _i_ is the parent of _j_, then _i_ cannot be more expensive than _j_.

+Or perhaps you have color samples and you want to always get the darkest sample in the bunch.
+Then _i_ cannot to be lighter than _j_ if _i_ is _j_'s parent.

 These examples show it doesn't matter _what_ you're ordering or what particular order you care about--you can order those things using a binary heap.